Daniel-Son002/Parser/README.md

 ## Sentiment Analysis Task (complex task):

 To run the sentiment analysis task simply change directories to the sentiment analysis directory and run `python3 main.py`.
 Within this file, you can change the `batch_size` and `num_epochs` in order to see how performance varies.
 In the given form with 20 epochs, we expect to see training accuracy of approximately 79% and a test accuracy of approximately 37%.
+In addition, given the input words, the output should be 4 being that the movie was enjoyed.